 Recently, as part of its annual SNAP cost of living adjustment for 2022 paired with a permanent adjustment to the Thrifty Food Plan, the U.S. Department of Agriculture (USDA) raised the minimum monthly program benefit to $20 for most one- or two-person households.1 That’s up from about $15 or $16 just over a year ago.
 (In Alaska, the amount ranges from $26–$40; in Hawaii, it’s $38).

-If you’re a SNAP-eligible older adult who qualifies for the minimum monthly benefit, $20 may not sound like much.
+If you’re an older adult living on a fixed income who qualifies for the minimum SNAP monthly benefit, $20 may not sound like much.
 But every dollar in Supplemental Nutrition Assistance Program (SNAP) assistance can help you afford healthier food.
 And even modest improvements in diet and nutrition can lead to a variety of positive health benefits.

 According to Facebook user Suzanne Leary, she agrees that $19 or $20 may not seem like much.
 "However, you need to look at the bright side of the coin.
 I have a telephone that I don't pay one penny for because I qualify for SNAP benefits.
 I also have an Amazon Prime account for which I pay no shipping charges on anything I send to my family for a discounted price of only $6 a month," Leary said.

 So my $20 a month actually saves me over $700 a year.
 So in addition to these savings, I get enough to buy bread, milk and eggs every month," she continued.

 What will $20 in Supplemental Nutrition Assistance Program (SNAP) assistance buy?

 Keeping in mind that prices will vary depending on where you live and where you shop, here are some ideas for stretching your minimum monthly SNAP benefits*: